Skip to main content

 Instant Connection Denied Feedback🔴 no

-due to the use of Suricata's packet dropping features when using domain list rule groups, applications need to wait for connections to timeout.
+due to the use of Suricata's packet dropping features when using stateful Domain List rule groups, applications need to wait for connections to timeout.
 This leads to poorer experience when setting things up and stalls applications when all their outbound connections are not allowed

 🟢 yes